huytuph/binary_math/README.md

 2. Choose an option from Main Menu

-3. enter option 'x' on main menu or 'CTRL-C' anytime to exit
+3. enter option 'q' on main menu or 'CTRL-C' anytime to exit

 ---